-- 1. You should attend class regularly, asking questions, participating in discussion, and demonstrating cooperation with class members in an effort to maturely and intelligently discuss the material. - 2.
+- 1. You should attend class regularly, asking questions, participating in discussion, and demonstrating cooperation with class members in an effort to maturely and intelligently discuss the material.
+(See "Notes" section below for further information). - 2.
 You should attend at least one office conference, preferably during the first six weeks of the semester.